octallium/website/docs/about/about-me.md

 ## Background

-I have done my Mechanical Engineering and then completed masters in Marketing Management, I was always passionate about creating things, my last venture was making "Handmade Soaps" and while creating an e-commerce website for it, the coding bug caught up with me and I have been learning programming ever since.
+I have done my **Mechanical Engineering** and then completed **Masters In Marketing Management**, I was always passionate about creating things, my last venture was making "Handmade Soaps" and while making e-commerce website for it, coding bug caught up with me and I have been learning programming ever since.

 I am still a beginner and try to share whatever I learn.
 I am open to any new opportunities, you can checkout my profile at -